Various Daylife

-Various Daylife is a role-playing video game published by Square Enix.
-The game was developed by DokiDoki Groove Works and key staff in charge of developing the Bravely Default and Octopath Traveler games.
+Various Daylife is a role-playing video game developed by DokiDoki Groove Works and published by Square Enix.
+The game's development was led by key staff in charge of developing the Bravely Default and Octopath Traveler games.
 It was released on iOS, exclusively on their Apple Arcade service, in 2019 and on Nintendo Switch, Microsoft Windows and PlayStation 4 in 2022.
-It was re-released on iOS as a paid version named VARIOUS DAYLIFE mobile with an Android release on January 23, 2023.
+It was re-released on iOS as a paid version named Various Daylife mobile with an Android release on January 23, 2023.

 Gameplay

 Various Daylife plays as a simplified version for a console-styled JRPG.
 In it, the player plays as character traveling with a group of settlers on a new land, and joins an exploration team.

 Development

 The game was first announced on September 10, 2019, at Apple's yearly iPhone event.
 The game was a launch title for the Apple Arcade paid-game service, which went live on September 19, 2019.
 The game's development was led by the same Square Enix staff responsible for creating the Bravely Default and Octopath Traveler games, including game designer and producer Tomoya Asano.
 Mfi controller support was added to the game in a March 2020 update.
 Similarly to those games, the key staff led another development team in its creation; in the instance of Various Daylife, they led the "DokiDoki Groove Works" developers.
 In July 2022, almost three years after its release, it was announced to be one of the first titles to be removed from the Apple Arcade service.
 In September 2022, it was released on the Nintendo Switch and Windows, with a PlayStation 4 release on September 16.